 If you’ve been trying to conceive and you think you might be pregnant, the best way of finding out if you’re expecting is by taking a home pregnancy test.
-Once you get to a shop, you might be surprised to find that there are a lot of different ones to choose from.

 Is it worth spending a few more pennies on an expensive pregnancy test?
 Or do you get exactly the same result by spending just a couple of pounds on one?

 What is the difference between cheap pregnancy tests and expensive pregnancy tests?

 All pregnancy tests work the same, by measuring the levels of human chorionic gonadotropin or hCG in your urine.
 This pregnancy hormone is produced by the placenta and it can show up in a pregnant woman’s urine and blood as soon as an embryo has implanted in the uterus.